Topic: Filing a Texas Wrongful Death Claim – Call (214) 747-5240 for Help Now!

 Remember: The caps on punitive damages laid out in the Tort Reform Act of 1995 are applicable.

-Also Remember: Texas judges have limited the recovery of punitive damages in wrongful death cases to the surviving spouse and children.
+Also Remember: Texas judges have limited the recovery of punitive damages in these claims to the surviving spouse and children.
 (Inexplicably) Parents are not able to recover punitive damages for the death of a child.

-Q: Can you recover damages for the wrongful death of a spouse if you were separated at the time of the wrongful death?
+Can you recover damages for the wrongful death of a spouse if you were separated at the time?

 Filing a Texas Wrongful Death Lawsuit